GenomicsAotearoa/Imputation-workshop/docs/1_tutorial.md

     ```
     ??? success "Output"
         ```bash
-        /home/$USER/imputation_workshop
+        /home/<userid>/imputation_workshop
         ```
     ```bash
     mkdir -p imputation
     cd imputation
     ```

-bcftools is very handy of extracting the sample from the whole dataset via using -S. We will generate two files for our study samples: one from HD genotype as my study population.
+bcftools is very handy for extracting the sample from the whole dataset via using -S. We will generate two files for our study samples: one from HD genotype as my study population.
 And another one from filtered sequence data for future validation.
-After extraction, we use function tabix to index both files.
+After extraction, we use the function `tabix` to index both files.

 !!! terminal "code"